Biotech Daily

 Subscribe to receive the latest news from Biotech Daily

-The three Big Caps of Cochlear, CSL and Resmed (which are not included in the BDI-40) slipped a further 0.8 percent in May to a collective market capitalization of $201,581 million.
-The record high was $215,852 million on August 31, 2021
+The collective value of the three Big Caps of Cochlear, CSL and Resmed (which are not included in the BDI-40) fell 5.9 percent from the previous record high to $207,795 million.

 (pre-Covid to date)

-Biotech Daily editor, David Langsam, owns shares in 4D Medical, Acrux, Actinogen, Alcidion, Alterity, Amplia, BTC Health, Clarity, Cochlear, Control Bionics, Cynata, Nanosonics, Neuren, Patrys, Polynovo, Syntara, Telix and Volpara, as well as non-biotechnology stocks.
+Biotech Daily editor, David Langsam, owns shares in 4D Medical, Acrux, Actinogen, Alcidion, Alterity, Amplia, BTC Health, Clarity, Cochlear, Control Bionics, Cynata, Nanosonics, Neuren, Patrys, Polynovo, Syntara and Telix, as well as non-biotechnology stocks.

 Through Australian Ethical Superannuation he has an indirect interest in a range of biotechnology companies.